2022–23 Wisconsin Badgers men's basketball team

-The 2022–23 Wisconsin Badgers men's basketball team represents the University of Wisconsin–Madison in the 2022–23 NCAA Division I men's basketball season.
-The Badgers are led by eighth-year head coach Greg Gard and played their home games at the Kohl Center in Madison, Wisconsin as members of the Big Ten Conference.
-They finished the regular season 17–14, 9–11 in Big Ten play to finish in a tie for 11th place.
+The 2022–23 Wisconsin Badgers men's basketball team represented the University of Wisconsin–Madison in the 2022–23 NCAA Division I men's basketball season.
+The Badgers were led by eighth-year head coach Greg Gard and played their home games at the Kohl Center in Madison, Wisconsin as members of the Big Ten Conference.
+They finished the regular season 17–13, 9–11 in Big Ten play to finish in a tie for 11th place.
 As the No. 12 seed in the Big Ten tournament, they lost to Ohio State in the first round.
-They received an at-large bid to the National Invitation Tournament where they defeated Bradley in the first round and Liberty in the second round.
+They received an at-large bid to the National Invitation Tournament where they defeated Bradley, Liberty, and Oregon to advance to the tournament semifinals.
+There they lost to eventual champion North Texas.

 Previous season

 The Badgers finished the 2021–22 season 25–8, 15–5 in Big Ten play to finish in a tie for first place.
 As the No. 2 seed in the Big Ten Tournament, they lost to Michigan State in the quarterfinals.
 They received an at-large bid to the NCAA tournament, their 26th trip to the NCAA Tournament, as the No. 3 seed in the Midwest region.
 The Badgers defeated Colgate in the First Round before losing to Iowa State in the Second Round.